 Create a second GPO and assign the Client (Respond Only) IPSec policy setting.
+Link the second GPO to the Payroll Users OU.

 B. Create a Group Policy object (GPO) and assign the Secure Servers (Require Security) IPSec policy setting.

 Link the GPO to the Payroll Servers OU and to the Finance Servers OU.